 I don’t know about you, but when I get home from work I just have little to NO time to workout.
-All you single moms out there may be able to relate: pick up the kids, dinner, homework, laundry, not to mention catching up with the day’s events on Twitter, Facebook, and Pinterest (guilty, as charged)?
+All you single moms out there may be able to relate: pick up the kids, dinner, homework, laundry, not to mention catching up with the day’s events on Twitter, Facebook, and Pinterest (guilty, as charged).
 To combat this, I’ve started to schedule my exercise time for the early morning hours.
 And by early, I mean somewhere between 4:30-5:00 am.

 Well, today as I was lying in bed arguing with myself yet again, I remembered a time when I thought it was impossible that I would ever be able to shrink down 10 JEANS SIZES.
 My success only happened because I had a clear vision, I was relentless about achieving it, and I wanted it so bad that I blocked out all the excuses.

-1. Know your “WHY”: Whenever you begin to push toward a new goal, the first couple weeks you’re in the honeymoon stage.
+Whenever you begin to push toward a new goal, the first couple weeks you’re in the honeymoon stage.
 It’s exciting!
 You’re pumped!
 But have you clearly thought about WHY you want this?
 Is it because you want to look better?
 Do you want more energy to play with your kids?
 Is the worry of ending up in the hospital with diabetes like your mom or dad a reality for you?
 We all have our personal reasons.
 I encourage you to dig down on an emotional level and find your why.
 Emotions have the capability of overriding reason, which will come in handy when the “honeymoon” is over.

-As scary as it might seem, tell everyone what you’re about to do.
+As scary as it might seem, tell people what you’re about to do.
 Having an accountability partner (or group) is so important to sticking with your plan.
 If you don’t have someone to help you through those hard days, I would love to be your accountability person!

-3. Daily ACTION: To quote the overused, but appropriate, Nike slogan: JUST DO IT!
+To quote the overused but appropriate Nike slogan: JUST DO IT!
 Be consistent.
 Follow a routine.
 Go at your pace, but GO!
 Make this non-negotiable, like a doctor appointment or a parent-teacher conference, scheduled on your calendar.

 So the next time you feel like the “life gets in the way” excuse is stopping you from achieving your goals, maybe you should try a new morning routine.
 You just might surprise yourself and be able to conquer not only your fears, but your obstacles, as well.
 Before you know it, discipline in one area of your life will spill over to discipline in another, and whether it’s your family budget, your relationships, your work, or personal fitness, you will find success and one day live to tell your story.
 Trust me on this.
 It works!